 - 4. Perform the TLC analysis.
 Using tweezers, insert the TLC plate into the elution chamber and cover it with the Petri dish.
 Let the eluent reach approximately 1 cm below the top of the plate.
 Using tweezers, remove the plate, mark the eluent front with a pencil and let the plate air-dry. - 5.
 Visualize the TLC plate.
 Place the TLC plate under the UV lamp kept on the common bench.
 With a pencil, circle all the visible spots. - 6.
-Discard the eluent into the "Organic waste" bottle. - 7.
+Discard eluent A into the "Organic waste" bottle. - 7.
 Repeat steps 1, 3, 4, 5, and 6 with eluent B. - 8.
 Place your plates in the zipped bag with your Student Code.
+51st IChO Practical Exam